microscaler/tinkerbell/docs/mdbook/src/adr/0001-Choice_of_Rust_Version.md

 - Cooperative scheduling
 - Parallel agents, each with their own state machine

-Tinkerbell already leans heavily toward micro-OS patterns (see `pyos8.py` inspiration).
+Tiffany already leans heavily toward micro-OS patterns (see `pyos8.py` inspiration).
 Coroutines complete the loop.

 ### 🛠️ Improves Maintainability
 By standardizing early on 2024 edition and coroutines: